 Exploring the link between Lyme disease and mold illness

-Recent studies show that a person suffering from Lyme disease may experience worse or reoccurring symptoms if they are exposed to mold.
+Recent studies show that a person suffering from Lyme disease may experience worse or reoccurring symptoms if exposed to mold.
 Mold exposure can weaken the body’s immune system and make it difficult to remove toxins.
 If a person also has Lyme disease, symptoms may persist even with proper treatment and antibiotics.
 Lyme disease can also trigger a heightened immune response to mold, which is difficult to detect due to overlapping symptoms.

 What to know about Lyme disease:

 Humans contract Lyme disease mainly through tick bites, with symptoms typically beginning about three to thirty days after the bite.
 According to the Centers for Disease Control (CDC), the bacterium that causes Lyme disease is called Borrelia burgdorferi and sometimes, Borrelia mayonii.

 The CDC estimates that 476,000 Americans are diagnosed and treated for Lyme disease each year.
 While most recover from the infection with the help of antibiotics, Lyme disease can lead to chronic problems if it’s left untreated.
 Initial symptoms of Lyme disease include a rash that resembles a bull’s eye and flu-like symptoms.
 Advanced stages of Lyme disease may cause severe headaches, neck stiffness, more rashes, facial palsy, arthritis, joint swelling, pain in muscles and joints, heart palpitations, dizziness, inflammation of the brain and spinal cord, nerve pain, and shooting pains in the hands and feet, according to the CDC.

 Examining the link between Lyme disease and mold exposure